Basilan: Inclusion in the Autonomous Region in Muslim Mindanao

 Widespread corruption in the ARMM, compounded by corruption at the municipal and provincial levels, further eroded business confidence in the island.
 This, plus the surge of terrorist activities carried out by Abu Sayyaf and their Jemaah Islamiyah cohorts in the international terrorist network of Al-Qaeda, weakened Basilan's economy further.

 The hostage crisis of 2001 further raised questions about Basilan's economic future.
 Operations by Abu Sayyaf damaged prospects for investment and tourism.
-However, an increased presence by the Philippine and U.S. militaries through the Balikatan 02-1 Joint Military Exercises and the subsequent death of Abu Sayyaf leaders Khadafi Abubakar Janjalani and Aldam Tilao (aka Abu Sabaya), were followed by investments by the United States through USAID.
+However, an increased presence by the Philippine and US militaries through the Balikatan 02-1 Joint Military Exercises and the subsequent death of Abu Sayyaf leaders Khadaffi Abubakar Janjalani and Aldam Tilao (kunya: Abu Sabaya), were followed by investments by the United States through USAID.
 Projects include the Basilan Tuburan Road Improvement Project and improvements to Lamitan and Maluso Ports.
 Smaller barangay infrastructure projects, intended to help boost economic growth, are also under development.
 For instance, authorities are building farm-to-market roads, community and trade centers, water projects, and pedestrian bridges, according to USAID information.

 A number of other ODA-funded Non-Government Organizations (NGOs) and People's Organizations (POs) flooded Basilan starting in 2002.
 These NGOs and POs provided much-needed capital infusion for local entrepreneurs to restart defunct or dying business enterprises.
 Likewise, improved training and government-funded support were extended to decade-old Agrarian Reform Beneficiaries Cooperatives, effectively improving productivity levels and crop yields.
 Extensive farm management training in these "Coop" areas have likewise improved business efficiency in the cooperatives.

 Currently, Basilan's minimum wage is US$3.20/day for non-agriculture related jobs, and US$2.80/day for agriculture related jobs.
-There are only 1,203 registered Overseas Contract Workers from Basilan.
+There are only 1,203 registered Overseas Filipino Workers from Basilan.

 Return of rubber

 Worker in a rubber producing plantation.

 By 2003, Basilan embarked on large-scale replanting programs covering some 50000 ha of privately owned and/or cooperative-controlled lands, mainly for rubber and cassava.
 As of 2006, the province had 15503 ha planted, of which 7148 ha were owned by individual farmers and the rest by cooperatives.
 The exact land area devoted to rubber could reach over 20000 ha, as there are hundreds of unrecorded small rubber growers and farmers.
-The provincial government reports that almost half or 7029.47 ha are immature, about a fifth or 3143.36 ha is classed as "less-productive", and a little under a third or 4880.21 ha is described as "productive."
+The provincial government reports that almost half or 7029.47 ha are immature, about a fifth or 3143.36 ha is classed as "less-productive", and a little under a third or 4880.21 ha is described as "productive".

 A consortium of agrarian reform beneficiaries has been formed to improve quality and increase production.
 The Isla Corridor Consortium Agrarian Reform Communities not only sees itself as reviving the rubber industry, it also wants to help in the transformation of the battle-scarred province.
 The consortium, composed of the United Workers Agrarian Reform Beneficiaries Multipurpose Cooperative, Lamitan Agrarian Reform Beneficiaries Cooperative, Santa Clara, and the Latuan Agrarian Reform Beneficiaries Association, Inc., accounts for a total area of about 6000 ha, some 80% of which is planted with rubber trees.